 What to Expect on a 5 Day Water Fast

 Water fasting is one of the most ancient and powerful healing strategies known to mankind.
 Modern science is showing the profound benefits of water fasting on reducing inflammation, stimulating cellular cleansing called autophagy and producing stem cells to regenerate new tissue.
-In this article, I will let the reader know what to expect as they go through a 5 day water fast.
+In this article, I will take you on a journey to understand what is happening in your body and what to expect as you go through a 5-day water fast.

 Fasting is like exercise in that it is very uncomfortable and can even be downright painful when you first get started.
 But just like exercise, as you develop your fasting fitness, it will get easier and more enjoyable.